Prayagv15/K-Nearest-Neighbors-K-NN-/README.md

 **Tools used for testing the model accuracy.**

 * I have applied GridSearchCV for hyperparameter tuning and selecting the best estimator with an optimal score.
-The metric is Minkowski’s inequality with p=2 which is equivalent to Euclidean distance for n-dimensional space.
+The metric is Minkowski’s inequality with p=2 which is equivalent to Euclidean distance.
 * I have plotted the plots for accuracy results and error rates.
 * The model accuracy is very good for the lower values of K and as the value increases the accuracy goes on decreasing.
 Also, the error rate increases with higher values of K.
         After hyperparameter tuning, the optimal value of K is 3.